 To estimate solar potential on building roofs we can use the Zonal statistics tool:

-- Use the roof area raster layer (energyPerm2_slope65_RoofArea) created before and use kr_building.shp as the polygon layer to calculate as your zone layer.
-Make sure that you calculate sum statistics.
+- Use the roof area raster layer (energy_per_m2_slope65_roofarea) created before and use building.shp as the polygon layer to calculate as your zone layer.

 On your building layer – Right click Open Attribute Table

-Or use the identifier to click a building (polygon) of interest to see the statistics you have just calculated
+Or use identify features to click a building (polygon) of interest to see the statistics you have just calculated

 Note that we will not consider the performance of the solar panels.